Get a PO Box. Use a VPN. Set your location to private. Block and move on.

 The Social Relationship Offramp

-But... there IS an offramp - and you're mostly in control of it.
+But... there IS an offramp - and you're the one in control of it.

 Parasocial relationships can morph into genuine two-way relationships at any point on the spectrum.
 You can decide that you have a fan that you want to try to build a real relationship with - a social relationship, instead of a parasocial one.
-The person who comments thoughtfully for two years and then ends up at the same conference becomes a real connection.
-The Lurker who responds to a newsletter becomes a collaborator you actually know.
+Maybe that person who commented thoughtfully for two years ends up at the same conference and becomes a real connection.
+Someone who replies to your newsletter ends up becoming a collaborator or a friend.

-The one-way relationship can become a two-way one, the asymmetry can resolve - if you choose that.
-It's worth naming explicitly because the spectrum isn't about treating your audience with suspicion - it's about seeing them clearly.
+The one-way relationship can become a two-way one if you want it to.
+But you're the one who chooses to build the relationship both ways - the audience member can't make that choice.
+It's worth naming explicitly because the spectrum isn't about treating your audience with suspicion, it's about seeing them clearly.

 The Line